 I began investigating various websites to find reputable ones that I could recommend to my brides.

 I was a little dismayed by the hype that surrounds the online industry.
 Claims of selling cheap flowers is sometimes an illusion.
 I found that most of these sites price flowers to discourage the sale of most anything but roses (their primary crop).
-Greenery seems to be marked especially high and priced beyond what the average DIY bride would want to pay when she has to buy a minimum 10 bunches or so.
+Greenery seems to be marked especially high and priced beyond what the average DIY bride would want to pay when she has to buy a minimum of 7 to 10 bunches.

 I originally set out to only source the hard goods to online brides (bouquet holders, decorative flower jewelry, etc.) and simply refer brides to established and reputable flower sites.

 However, I changed my mind when I saw the minimums that these typical sites were demanding my brides buy.
 That's fine for a bride who wants nothing but roses.
 But what if she wants to buy the mixture of flowers and greens that I demonstrate in my free flower tutorials?

 I decided to add fresh flowers to my online store so brides like you can actually buy in single bunches rather than in huge quantities.

 This allows brides to be more creative and achieve the look of professional bouquets, corsages and boutonnieres without destroying their flower budget!

 Let's do some comparison shopping . . .